 Quality Rating: D

 Chronological Placement Considerations: This is the thirteenth and final part of Blood and Thunder.
 Note that Dr. Strange has participated in this crossover through the final issue, meaning that this all takes place before Siege of Darkness.
+Thor will be in a coma until the start of next issue and shouldn't appear elsewhere in between.
+Beta Ray Bill will also still be in Asgard at the start of next issue, but nothing precludes him from leaving and coming back, if necessary.

 Continuity Insert?
 N